Ignacio Galván

-Ignacio Galván (born 6 September 2002) is an Argentine professional footballer who plays as a left-back for the Argentine Primera División club Racing Club.
+Ignacio Galván (born 6 September 2002) is an Argentine professional footballer who plays as a left-back for the Argentine Primera División club Atlético Tucumán, on loan from Racing Club.

 Club career

 Galván began playing football with the youth academy of Cover de Almagro at the age of 5, before moving to Racing Club's youth academy at the age of 12.
 He made his professional debut with Racing Club in a 2–0 Copa Libertadores win over Sporting Cristal on 11 May 2021.
 He signed his first professional contract with the club on 17 May 2021, keeping him at the club until 2025.